gambit4348/deception-detection-review-2022/README.md

 Currently, the manuscript of the scientific article that discusses the consequences and findings of the Literature Review was submitted to the Scientific Journal PLOS One (https://journals.plos.org/plosone/) and is waiting for a response from the peer reviewers.

-The period of interest of this review is 2011-2021.

 ### Research team and contribution
 #### Conceptualization
 1. Alex Sebastião Constâncio